SUTDNLP/ZGen/README.md

 ./bin/ZGen_SR test --help
 ~~~

+Sample scripts to train and test ZGen are available at /run/train-unlabeled-nopos-nodep.sh

 ## Combine N-gram model

 If you obtain a large N-gram language model, which can be trained by KenLM tool,